 A secured debt is something you owe money on that is a physical piece of property (think house or car), while an unsecured debt is not tied to an asset.

 If you’re in a situation where you’re trying to decide which type of bankruptcy to file, there are some considerations.

 “The prime candidate for a Chapter 7 case would be one who has recently lost a job, has no income or even if still employed, does not have enough income to pay all of his or her debts,” Stittleburg says.

 “Usually in these circumstances, the debtor has too much debt for the amount of money he or she is bringing into the household.
 Filing a Chapter 7 case in this situation would allow the debtor to eliminate debt and have a chance to recover and rebuild.”

-What effect will Chapter 7 bankruptcy have on your credit?
+How will Chapter 7 bankruptcy affect your credit?

 “Basically when a debtor files bankruptcy, the credit score will take a heavy hit, somewhere to the tune of around 200 points,” Stittleburg says.